ecrane314/irrigation-nation/README.md

 ## 2. Add Scheduler
 `crontab -e`
-`/usr/bin/python3 <absolute path to pump_test.py`
-https://crontab-generator.org/ for setting your timing For example
-`0 7 * * * /usr/bin/python3 /home/pi/irrigation-nation/operate_pump.py 120 > /home/pi/log.out` Will run each morning at 7am for 120 seconds.
+`0 7 2-30/2 * * /home/pi/irrigation-nation/operate_pump.py 120`
+https://crontab-generator.org/ for setting and validating your timing For example, the above will run each morning at 7am for 120 seconds.
-`0 7 1-31/2 * * /usr/bin/python3 /home/pi/irrigation-nation/operate_pump.py 120 > /home/pi/log.out` Will run every other morning at 7am.
+Run date to confirm timezone is accurate.
 Set system clock of device so that Cron works as expected.
 On Raspberry Pi, use `sudo system-config` then localization and set time zone.
 On generic linux, this can be done with `sudo timedatectl show-timezones` and `sudo timedatectl set-timezone <TIMEZONE>``

 ## Github integration [or use Docker]
 `ssh-keygen -t ed25512 -C your@email.com`